-The class syllabus will specify whether any or all of the assignments and examinations are mandatory for obtaining a passing final grade in the class.
+The class syllabus will specify whether the assignments and examinations are mandatory for obtaining a passing final grade in the class.

 6.3 Grade descriptors

 The university's implementation of the percentage system for reporting final grades was approved by University Council in 1986.
 University grade descriptors and the percentage system apply unless separate approved college regulations exist.
 Exceptions to the grade descriptors below require council approval: